 The Stalls area of our Main Auditorium is the most accessible part of the building as it is on the ground floor.
 There is a slight but manageable slope in the Main Auditorium.
 There are six wheelchair spaces in our auditorium, all located in the Stalls for ease of access.

 Please note the Circle and Upper Circle are accessed by going upstairs – with no lift access – so we recommend booking seats in the Stalls area on the ground floor.
 There are 19 steps up to the Circle then a further three steps up to the Circle Bar.
 There are nine steps up to the Upper Circle and then a further five steps up if your seats are at the very back of the theatre at this level.
 If you have any questions, just speak to our Box Office team.

 We have an accessible shop in our ground floor foyer where you can buy drinks, sweets and programmes.
 Our Stalls Bar is accessible – again, this is on the ground floor – and our staff will be happy to bring drinks to your table.
 The corridor from the Stalls Bar does have a slight slope which you will be aware of if you are in a wheelchair.
 There is a unisex adapted toilet close to the ground floor foyer, with a further unisex adapted toilet just off the Stalls bar in the Education suite.

 Access to our Studio Space

-Our Studio space has very limited accessibility, unfortunately.
+Our Studio space has limited accessibility, unfortunately.
 It is reached by seven steps down from the first floor Circle Bar or 15 steps up from our ground floor Education Space.
+There is a lift available to the Studio but this does not also provide access to the Circle Bar.
 Please talk to our Box Office team about your booking.